-"Lincolnshire has many delightful market towns that still have vibrant markets. "
+"Lincolnshire has many delightful market towns which still host vibrant markets. "

 Photo by Pixabay

 From Alford, Horncastle and Louth in the glorious Lincolnshire Wolds, to Stamford and Market Deeping in the south, Lincolnshire’s market towns are many and varied.
 The market towns of Lincolnshire make a great day out, with plenty for visitors to discover as they meander around the historic streets of Lincolnshire’s towns.

 Alford is a delightful market town located at the edge of the beautiful Lincolnshire Wolds (a Designated Area of Outstanding Natural Beauty) and just over 10 miles from the Lincolnshire coast.
-Alford is home to a food market and a craft market, which both take place every week on Tuesdays and Fridays.
+It is home to a food market and a craft market, which both take place every week on Tuesdays and Fridays.

 Alongside the markets, visitor attractions include famous landmarks like Alford Manor House -the largest thatched manor house in England and now owned by English Heritage.
-Alford Windmill is also well worth a visit, it’s one of the country’s last surviving five-sail windmills and it’s a stunning sight to behold!
+Alford Windmill is also well worth a visit – it’s one of the country’s last surviving five-sail windmills and is a stunning sight to behold!

 Alford Craft Market